polito-img/MD-AIOs/README.md

 The folder contains:

-- 20 .mat files containing the weights and the architecture of the trained Deep Neural Networks (DNNs) i.e., the JPEGResNet50 and the 19 AIOs.
+- 20 .mat files containing the weights and the architecture of the trained Deep Neural Networks (DNNs) i.e., the JPEGResNet50 and the 19 AIOs (to be downloaded from [https://media.polito.it/MD-AIOs](https://media.polito.it/MD-AIOs)).

 - the MATLAB ```Simulate_AI_subjective_test.m``` that provides the software for simulating a subjective experiment with the AIOs.